Art Attack: History

+In November 2008, HIT Entertainment announced a new partnership with The Walt Disney Company Latin America to revive the Latin American version of the series.
+This revamped version would be produced in Argentina at the Non Stop Digital S.A. studios in Buenos Aires.
+In May 2011, Disney announced that the other international versions, including the UK, would also be revived; also announcing that they had purchased the property from HIT.
+These revived versions were formatted similar to the other Disney versions, where the local presenter (Jassa Ahluwalia for the UK version's first season) would narrate over footage of an artist creating the artwork.
+Local artist Alexiev Gandman was brought in to create the Big Art Attacks.
+The Head was replaced with a new character named Vincent Van Coconut, who was a talking palm tree.
+The revival was produced for Disney Junior, targeted towards a preschool audience.
+Makes based on Disney characters or franchises were also common in this version.

 In December 2012, Buchanan was featured in a segment dedicated to the programme's original run in the one-off documentary special 30 Years of CITV: a 1992 episode was broadcast on the CITV channel shortly after the above was broadcast, as part of its "Old Skool Weekend" marathon.

 Characters

 "The Head" was a puppet stone bust, based on Constantine the Great, who would humorously recap the steps needed to produce the last art piece made.
 After doing this, he would usually show his own creation of the previous Art Attack, most times however getting it comically wrong to his own sorrow or annoyance.
 However, on occasion, by accidentally doing part of the instructions incorrectly, he would create a different effect to that desired and be proud of his work.
 At other times he would tell jokes or make puns, particularly after the Big Art Attacks.
-In Series one, 'The Head' was played by Jim Sweeney, in series 2, Andrew O'Connor; and from series 3, having been redesigned as a puppet, he was voiced and operated by Francis Wright.
-'The Head' did not appear in series 12 or 13, or in series 18 and 19.
+In series 1, "The Head" was played by Jim Sweeney; in series 2, Andrew O'Connor; from series 3, 4 and 5, having been redesigned as a puppet, he was voiced and operated by Francis Wright. and from series 6 and 7, he was voiced and operated by productor Tim Edmunds.
+"The Head" did not appear in series 12 and 13, or in series 18 and 19.

-In the revived series, The Head was replaced by a talking palm tree called "Vincent Van Coconut", voiced by Tim Hibber.
+In the revived series, The Head was replaced with a talking palm tree called "Vincent van Coconut", voiced by Tim Hibber.
 The name is a parody of Dutch painter Vincent van Gogh.